The blog title Armchair Scholar is written over the image of a sketch by William Morris for his acanthus wallpaper design

+Welcome!
 This website is a work in progress.
-It is itself a project and also a place to gather other projects.
-This is a place where I hope to catalog thoughts on things that are of interest to me, such as: books and reading, writing, bookbinding, learning, practices of making, personal and social uses of technology, and nonreligious cultivations of faith and mystery.
+It is itself a project as well as a dwelling place for other projects.
+This is a place where I hope to catalog thoughts on things that are of interest to me, such as: books and reading, writing, bookbinding, learning, practices of making, personal and social uses of technology, and small cultivations of faith and mystery.
 It could be called a blog.

 Why a website?

-One of the uses of social media—a use often particularly cited as a reason why one simply must engage in platform x or y—is as a place to be found.
+One of the uses of social media—and one of the uses often particularly cited as a reason why one simply must engage in platform x1 or y—is as a place to be found.
 In an era when we are not calling at each other's doors or calling on the phone, a website can be a place to make oneself available.
 Like maintaining a post office box, it is an option that sits between publishing one's home address and living completely off the grid.
 Having a website, I can say: "Here is where you can find me."

 I am interested in play and learning.
-I have been curious about and desiring to step one foot into coding for a long time and mintaining a website is a way for me to indulge in learning new things (internet protocol, HTML, CSS, &c) with a practical result—a place of my own to host my writings and contact information—in a nonacademic, nonprofessional context.
+I have been curious about and desiring to step one foot into coding for a long time and maintaining a website is a way for me to indulge in learning new things (internet protocol, HTML, CSS, &c) with a practical result—a place of my own to host my writings and contact information—outside of either an academic or a professional context.
+Rather, it is within the context of the spirit of amateurism and cooperative community that is, I think, the best representative of lasting value and continued possibility for this whole series of tubes.

 Currently reading: